Causapscal

-Etymology

 The city's name is taken from the geographic township of Casupscull (proclaimed in 1864), which in turn is derived from the Mi'kmaq word Goesôpsiag (or Gesapsgel, Gesôpsgigel), meaning "stony bottom", "swift water", or "rocky point", likely referring to the rocky river bed of the Causapscal River.

 History

 Development of the place followed the construction of the Intercolonial Railway in the 1860s.
 In 1870, the Parish of Saint-Jacques-le-Majeur was established, and the following year, the post office opened.

 In 1897, the Parish Municipality of Saint-Jacques-le-Majeur-de-Causapscal was incorporated, named after the parish and the geographic township.
 In 1928, the village itself separated from the parish municipality and was incorporated as the Village Municipality of Causapscal.
 In 1957, the parish municipality lost more territory when the Municipality of Sainte-Marguerite was formed.
 In 1965, Causapscal gained ville (city/town) status.

 On December 31, 1997, the Parish Municipality of Saint-Jacques-le-Majeur-de-Causapscal was amalgamated into the City of Causapscal.